Research

 Working Papers

-House Price Perceptions and the Housing Wealth Effect, Job Market Paper [Latest] [SSRN]
+An early draft of this paper was previously circulated titled: House Price Perceptions and the Housing Wealth Effect [Latest] [SSRN]

 Credit Constraints and the Distributional Effects of the Refinancing Channel [Latest] [SSRN] [AFA Poster]